 Management of PAIS in Infants assigned as females includes estrogen supplementation at the time of puberty, along with genitoplasty with gonadectomy before the onset of puberty.

 The differentials of PAIS may be extensive given the variable genotypic and phenotypic presentations.
-Most common differentials to consider are the disorders of androgen synthesis, as mentioned above, along with disorders of gonadal dysgenesis.
+The most common differentials to consider are the disorders of androgen synthesis, as mentioned above, along with disorders of gonadal dysgenesis.

 46, XY women with a uterus present with gonadal dysgenesis.
 Mixed gonadal dysgenesis (also termed chromosomal disorder of sex development [DSD]), as the name suggests, is associated with a mosaic 45, X/46, XY karyotype and presence of single descended gonad should raise suspicion of this disorder.
 It presents with a dysgenetic testis on one side and a streak gonad on the other.
 Partial gonadal dysgenesis: 46 XY karyotype, and is characterized by the presence of müllerian structures but decreased testosterone and anti-müllerian hormone (AMH) and or inhibin B production.
 The phenotypic variability of partial gonadal dysgenesis is from genital ambiguity to an under virilized male.